tugbacanbaz/tugbacanbaz/README.md

 ### Hi there 👋

 ### <i>About</i>
-- 🔭 I’m currently working on JavaScript and React.js Projects.
+- 🔭 I’m currently working on Python Projects.
-- 📫 How to reach me: tugbacanbaz.pi@gmail.com
+- 📫 How to reach me: tugbacanbazsevinc@gmail.com
-- :art: My hobbies are long walks on the beach, painting with acrylic and almost all kinds of sports.
+- :art: My hobbies are diving, painting with acrylic and almost all kinds of sports.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------